The Dubai Mall was opened in 2008. Credit: Saaremees/commons.wikimedia.org (Creative Commons).

 BKGulf was subcontracted by Dutco to provide mechanical and electrical services for the project.

-Dutco was also contracted for the Zabeel expansion project, while JLW was appointed as the mechanical, electrical and plumbing design and build (MEP D&B) contractor.
+Dutco was also contracted for the Zabeel expansion project, while JLW was appointed as the mechanical, electrical and plumbing design and build contractor.

-Brookfield Multiplex is the project contractor, while Brewer Smith Brewer Group (BSBG) will act as the project architect for the expansion.
+Brookfield Multiplex was the project contractor, while Brewer Smith Brewer Group acted as the project architect for the expansion.
+BSBG also served as the principal consultant and architect of record for the expansion.

-BG&E has been contracted for the construction of the mixed-use car park and retail podium.
+BG&E was contracted for the construction of the mixed-use car park and retail podium.